-New for 1989, the third-generation Nissan Maxima was a big change toward a more sporty image and reality, with attractive new styling and an independent rear suspension.
+New for 1989, the third-generation Nissan Maxima was a significant change toward a more sporty image and reality, with attractive new styling and an independent rear suspension.
 Nissan named it the “4-Door Sports Car” (even putting 4DSC decals on the car), but I remember wondering if they had moved too far away from their previous conservative designs for their market.
-They hadn’t—the 1989 Maxima sold quite well, despite the fact that the station wagon version had been eliminated.
+They hadn’t—the 1989 Maxima sold quite well, despite the elimination of the station wagon version.

-The Maxima’s engine, a version of Nissan’s VG30E 3.0 liter multi-port fuel injected V6 (closely related to the standard engine in the Nissan 300ZX), was slightly upgraded for 1989 to 160 bhp and 182 lb.ft of torque.
+The Maxima’s engine, a version of Nissan’s VG30E 3.0 liter/181 ci multi-port fuel injected V6 (closely related to the standard powerplant in the Nissan 300ZX), was slightly upgraded for 1989 to 160 bhp and 182 lb.ft of torque.